ESCL/pjtracker/doc/overview.md

 ## common

-This package is not a django app, but a group of common functionality shared among different apps, such as base classes, helper functions, etc.
+This package is not a django app, but a group of common functionality shared among different apps, such as base classes and helper functions.

 ### Models